 In 2018, getting into your “dream school” is not as easy as it looks.
 Despite what High School Musical 3 might have to say, schools like UCLA and USC are continuing to surpass their stats every year, reaching new and astonishing numbers.
-With the college decisions for the senior class of 2018 pouring in, I was able to dive deeper into the subject matter and interview some intelligent young women, with bright futures ahead of them.
+With the college decisions for the senior class of 2018 pouring in, I was able to dive deeper into the subject matter and interview some ladies on the applying side of the process.

-Just like any high school student, I love those college youtube videos.
-I know you know what videos I am talking about.
+Just like any high school student, college youtube videos are extremely popular.
 Commonly titled, “2018 COLLEGE DECISION REACTIONS – IVY LEAGUE AND MORE!!!”
 The enthusiasm and gratitude the applicants radiate and hearing where they will be spending the next four years of their lives is inspiring and motivating for high school students, like me and probably you.
 But we cannot forget about the countless, tireless hours these students put into being the best version that an applicant can be.

 The only way she could describe her initial reaction to receiving, her USC packet in the mail was “AAAAAAAAA.”
 However, Ni was also waitlisted at UC Irvine and rejected from one of her top schools, UCLA.
 Considering UCI has not been known to be as selective like USC she elaborated on that matter saying, “I think [the] UCs accept students based more on grades and test scores, and since mine weren’t the best I probably wasn’t such a strong candidate.
 I think USC looks for the type of student who would really ‘fit’ at USC, and is really passionate about the school and my application showed that.”

-All in all, she describes her UCLA rejection as “not that phased.”
+She describes her UCLA rejection as “not that phased.”
 As far as Ni’s essays, she recounts them as being proud.
 Ni said it is “the reason I got into any schools.
 I feel like I really showed my personality through my writing and I don’t regret anything.”
-Ni does not know what she wants to do with her life yet, but after all, she is only 17 years-old.
+Ni does not know what she wants to do with her life yet, but she is only 17 years-old.
 She describes life as a tumultuous journey, but that’s what makes it fun.
 Fight On Ni!

 Karima Karkori is a senior at George Washington High School in San Francisco, California.
 Karkori is a scholar student with a passion for the performing arts, who is also no stranger to life’s adversities.
 When Karkori was a freshman, she started online school to help support her family.
 She described her home life during high school as “pretty hard.”